samerps/Blender-FastHenry/README.md

 ## Quick Start Guide

-- watch YouTube quick start video.
+- watch YouTube quick start video
 - use included predefined curve objects with a geometry node modifier to model objects
 - use included predefined plane objects with a geometry node modifier to model planes
 - move all curves required to be solved in a separate collection